 Working for Anteater Express allows you to experience “Bus Love” first-hand.
 It is a rewarding job that allows UC Irvine students to provide reliable transportation to the campus community.
 Our team is passionate about providing a valued public service and is committed to helping passengers travel safely to their destination.

 Full-time students who are in good academic standing with the University are eligible to work for Anteater Express.
-Operators must commit to work at least 13.5 hours per week for 5 academic quarters (not including summer), and are responsible for the inspection and safe operation of buses while providing exemplary customer service.
+Operators must commit to work at least 13.5 hours per week, and are responsible for the inspection and safe operation of buses while providing exemplary customer service.

 After one year of employment with Anteater Express, operators are eligible to apply to the following positions: Operations and/or Trainer.
 These roles are critical to Anteater Express, providing support to the full-time training and operations staff.
 Candidates are selected based upon a proven track record of dedication, reliability, and adherence to program policies and procedures.
 Once selected, operators undergo comprehensive training to prepare them for the many challenges that accompany each position.
 Operators also receive additional compensation for the added responsibilities.